jankaltoun/ios-concurrency-explorations/README.md

 # Concurrency in iOS

-This repository contains the Playground used at the workshop.
+This repository contains a Playground exploring concurrency in iOS.